kylechui/nvim-surround/README.md

 All delimiter keys should be one character *exactly*, and *unique*.
 In the `delimiters` table, each value is either a pair of strings, representing the left and right surrounding pair, or a function returning a pair of strings.

-> **Note**: Multi-line strings are represented by tables of strings, with each
+Multi-line strings are represented by tables of strings, with each string representing a new line.

+> Looking for inspiration/examples?
+Want to share some cool surrounds that
+> you've made?
+You can visit the [surrounds
-> string representing a new line.
+> showcase](https://github.com/kylechui/nvim-surround/discussions/53) to see a
+> community-made list of custom surrounds!

 ### Modifying Defaults